RN-SDEs: Limited-Angle CT Reconstruction with Residual Null-Space Diffusion Stochastic Differential Equations: Introduction

 \section{Introduction}

-Computed Tomography (CT) is a widely used imaging modality employed in various fields, including diagnostic medical imaging, industrial non-destructive testing, and materials analysis~\cite{liu2017application, de2014industrial, domingues2020using, miles2000application}.
-The fundamental working principle of CT involves the transmission of a series of parallel X-ray beams through the object from different angles.
-This process can be mathematically represented by the Radon Transform~\cite{radon69u}, in which a series of line integrals are calculated for each projection angle, representing the cumulative X-ray absorption along certain scanning trajectories.
-Ideally, projections obtained from a full range of projection angles would contain the entire Fourier domain information of the observed object, allowing a direct and precise reconstruction.
-However, in more common situations, constraints in experimental setups can hinder uniform projection sampling, restricting information to limited angles.
+Tomographic reconstruction is a method to interpret an object from its lower dimensional projections.
+It is widely used in many imaging applications such as X-ray computed tomography, electron tomography and positron emission tomography~\cite{withers2021x, ercius2015electron, muehllehner2006positron}.
+The forward process can be mathematically represented by the Radon Transform~\cite{radon69u}, in which a series of line integrals are calculated for each projection angle, representing the cumulative information along certain scanning trajectories.
+Ideally, projections obtained from a full range dense set of projection angles would contain the entire Fourier domain information of the observed object, allowing a direct and precise reconstruction.
+However, in situations such as electron tomography, experimental setups can hinder uniform projection sampling, restricting information to limited angles.
 This issue poses a challenge to conventional reconstruction methods such as Filtered Back Projection (FBP)~\cite{dudgeon1983multidimensional} and is referred to as the \textbf{Limited Angle Computed Tomography (LACT)} problem.
-The central slice theory~\cite{bracewell1956strip} states that a single one-dimensional projection at an angle corresponds to a line through the two-dimensional Fourier space.
-We show this relationship in Fig.~\ref{fig:demoLACT} and denote the missing angles as $\theta_{miss}$.
+The Fourier slice theorem~\cite{bracewell1956strip} states that the Fourier transform of the one-dimensional projection of an object corresponds to a line through the center of its two-dimensional (2D) Fourier transform.
+We pictorially illustrate the LACT problem in Fig.~\ref{fig:demoLACT} and denote the missing angles as $\theta_{\rm miss}$.

-\textbf{Image Restoration for LACT}: Image restoration (IR) is the problem of estimating a high-quality (HQ) image $\mathbf{x}$ from a low-quality (LQ) observed measurement $\mathbf{y}$.
-Usually, the degraded image $\mathbf{y}$ can be simply expressed by a linear model as: